SuryaR08/Connect/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Make sure to follow the coding standards and write tests for any new features or bug fixes.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries or feedback, please contact me at [suryaraja890@gmail.com](mailto:suryaraja890@gmail.com).
+For any inquiries or feedback, please contact me at [your-email@example.com](mailto:your-email@example.com).

+---

+Feel free to replace the placeholder image paths (`path/to/your/image.png`) with the actual paths to the images you want to include.
+You can upload the images to your GitHub repository and use the raw URLs to display them in the README file.